 If there is an issue with how your batteries are connected, they may experience a loss of power, which can cause battery chargers to fail.

 In such a situation, you will need to check each battery terminal.

 In addition, any issues with the connections or any corrosion can impede the flow of electricity and may indicate that your batteries need to be replaced.

 Charger Runs Too Long (Or Not Long Enough)

-If there is an issue with how long your golf cart battery charger is running, this indicates an issue with the charger’s computer.
+An issue with how long your golf cart battery charger is running indicates a problem with the charger’s computer.

 One issue that many electric golf carts have is when you plug your charger in, it may make a clicking sound and then do nothing.

-Hearing this sound is an indication that while the charger’s computer ‘brain’ is aware that it is time to charge your cart, it is unable to do so for some reason.
+Hearing this sound indicates that while the charger’s computer ‘brain’ is aware that it is time to charge your cart, it cannot do so for some reason.

 If it needs to be replaced, make sure to check your warranty (if you have one) to determine whether it is covered under the same.

 Depending on the make and model of your cart, your golf cart itself may get in the way of adequately charging your batteries.